torvalds/linux/Documentation/userspace-api/media/dvb/dvbproperty.rst

 .. note::

-   1. On Linux DVB API version 3, setting a frontend was done via struct :c:type:`dvb_frontend_parameters`.
+   1. On GNU/Linux DVB API version 3, setting a frontend was done via struct :c:type:`dvb_frontend_parameters`.

    2. Don't use DVB API version 3 calls on hardware with supports